victordmitrievny/geodata/README.md

 _**Description:**_

 Geodata project collects, stores, formats and visualizes aggregated data on 195 world countries.
-It allows users to click on the countries to view general country information, view the data on the world map, chart it by 14 different metrics, and explore it in a table.
+It allows users to click on the countries to view general country information, view the data on the world map, chart it by 14 different metrics, and explore it in a datatable.

 Most of the code is written in Python, and the following libraries are used for the project: <br>
 -Beautifulsoup <br>